-At a European Union (EU) Summit in Brussels on 10 April 2019, EU leaders granted the UK a six month extension to Brexit (leaving the EU).
-The new deadline is now 31 October 2019.
+European Union (EU) leaders have granted the UK a three month extension to Brexit (leaving the EU).
+The new deadline is now 31 January 2020.

 Preparing for leaving the European Union